 Emails and text messaging

-The regulations define electronic mail as “any text, voice, sound, or image message sent over a public electronic communications network” and includes messages sent via social media.
+The regulations define electronic mail as ‘any text, voice, sound, or image message sent over a public electronic communications network’, and this includes messages sent via social media.

 Customers must opt-in

-There used to be an exemption called the 'soft opt-in' whereby you were allowed to send electronic communications such as emails or texts for marketing purposes to previous customers who had not opted-out of receiving these communications (i.e. the customer had not actively indicated that they did not want to receive them).
+There used to be an exemption called the 'soft opt-in', whereby you were allowed to send electronic communications such as emails or texts for marketing purposes to previous customers who had not opted-out of receiving these communications (that is, the customer had not actively indicated that they did not want to receive them).

 How do I comply, and what are the costs?

-If you intend to make any 'cold' direct marketing calls (calls where permission has not been given to do so beforehand) to individuals you need to check the numbers first against the TPS register.
-If you make regular cold calls, you need to check the numbers every 28 days.
+If you intend to make any 'cold' direct marketing calls (calls where permission has not been given to do so beforehand) to individuals, you need to check the numbers first against the TPS register.
+If you make regular cold calls, you must check the numbers every 28 days.

 The cost of access to the TPS register varies, depending on the type and level of access you require.
 In order to ensure that you have the most appropriate package, call the TPS information pack line (see Further guidance below).
 There is also useful information on the TPS website.
 If you use a telemarketing company to run a telephone campaign for you, you do not need to subscribe.